 It took three tries to get out of the water, gravity reclaiming her body with a vengeance.
 Her arms felt heavy, but she refused to let that bother her.
 If we fall, we'll land softly.

 Thais clung to her back tightly.
 Dylis had to smile as she felt a nose bump against her neck, as Thais buried closer.
 It felt nice and familiar, giving a piggyback ride to someone smaller, someone trusting.

 Her arms were losing their stiffness.
 The stay in the brig had been unpleasant but restful.
 Other than the short swim she'd gone for, she hadn't exerted herself for days.
-While that made the first pulls a little trickier than usual, her muscles were ready for the rest to come.
+While that made the start of the climb trickier than usual, her muscles weren't too worn down.
 She kept her eyes on the next handhold, the next stepping stone - be they lions or ropes or window decorations - and did her best to not grin too widely.
 They'd be up top in no time.

 Dylis' face split into a grin.
 Relief washed over her like a tidal wave and she almost lost her grip on the rope she was clinging to.
 She nodded and Thais returned her hand to its previous location, holding on tight.
 Dylis took a hold of the rabbit and heaved herself up to the window of the captain's cabin.

 It was empty.
 The window decorations were made out of iron and quite elaborate, which allowed for good climbing the rest of the way.
 Adrenaline pumping through her veins Dylis grabbed a hold of the railing and pulled herself over it, dumping herself and Thais in a graceless heap on the roof of the cabin.

 There was no one there either.
 The rudder had been left unmanned and there were spots of blood flecking the boards.
 Dylis got up as quickly as she could and rushed across the roof, to survey what was happening on the deck.